Jesus said to them, ‘I am the Bread of Life; he who comes to me shall not hunger, and he who believes in Me shall never thirst. John 6:35

 First Eucharist or First Holy Communion is the common name for a person’s first reception of the sacrament of the Eucharist.
 Roman Catholics recognize the importance of this event because the Eucharist is the central focus of the sacramental life of the Catholic Church.
-A child, baptized as an infant into the family of God now takes a place at the Lord’s table.
-This is a momentus event for the child, the family and the parish community as a whole.
+A child baptized as an infant into the family of God now takes place at the Lord’s table.
+This is a momentous event for the child, the family, and the parish community.

 Preparing for First Communion

-First Communion for baptized Catholic children who are older than age 8 or First Communion for children baptized in another Christian denomination who wish to pursue the Catholic faith participate in a process call Rites of Christian Initiation for Adults adapted for Children— also know as Children’s Catechumen and commonly referred to as RCIC.
-To learn more email or call 253-383-2783 ext.
-4108.
+First Communion for baptized Catholic children who are older than age eight or First Communion for children baptized in another Christian denomination who wish to pursue the Catholic faith participate in a process called Rites of Christian Initiation for Adults adapted for Children— also known as Children’s Catechumen and commonly referred to as RCIC.

 How Do I Get Started?

-- $35 materials fee.
-Fees can be payed online or by check made payable to Saint Patrick Catholic Church.
-If the fee presents a hardship, email Kim Ward, Pastoral Associate for Faith Formation or call 253-383-2783 ext.
-4108.
+- A $50 materials fee can be paid online or by check made payable to Saint Patrick Catholic Church after registering.
+If the fee presents a hardship, let us know.